This page provides information about the requirements and administration of sacraments at St. Andrew the Apostle Church.

 - Beginning in 2018, Baptism is scheduled at the end of the Sunday 11:30 AM Mass except for during Lent and Advent.

-- If you wish to arrange a different time for your child’s Baptism, please contact Carol or Father Bill.
+- If you wish to arrange a different time for your child’s Baptism, please contact Carol or Father John Durbinl.
 This can be done under special circumstances.

 - All parents who are having a child baptized either here at St. Andrew’s or elsewhere, must attend a mandatory educational session/class.
 The class is taken before your child’s baptism and preferably prior to the birth of your child.
 Arrangements for these classes are made through the Parish Office with Carol.
 Typically a class will be offered the Monday prior to the Baptism (the last Monday of each Month.)